Getting a Gas Safety Inspection Certificate London

-If you’re renting residential property in the UK, you’re required by law to provide a gas safety inspection certificate on an annual basis.
+If you’re renting residential property in the UK, you’re required by law to provide a gas safety inspection certificate on an annual basis other than that you are also required to provide a valid energy performance certificate in London.
 This accreditation is given after the inspection of all gas appliances within the premises, to ensure they are in working condition.
 The law was set in place to ensure all domestic residences upheld the safety standards in the gas sector.
 The certificate also allows your tenant to know they are living in a safe and secure environment.

 How much gas safety check cost?